 if you are taking a pay cut, check that the lower pay can allow you to maintain your current lifestyle and if it cannot, that opportunities for progression, promotion, bonuses or commission are available to you.
 Make sure that you never undersell yourself; a new employer will pay as little as they can get away with and while you may be desperate to leave your current workplace, doing so for less money may not be the best decision.

 How Long Is The Commute?

 While you may not think the commute will be too bad, just consider how long it will actually take you to get to and from work, what time you will be back after work and how many hours that will add to your day.
-A long commute can reduce your social events in evenings, meals with the family, and more, but it can also leave you feeling tired, exhausted and even stressed.
+A long commute can reduce your social events in evenings, but it can also leave you feeling tired, exhausted and even stressed.
 Also consider the transport or petrol costs to get to and from work; is the pay or new job worth that cost?
 Take the time to calculate the pros and cons of a lengthy commute before saying yes to that job offer.